originalsidd/Motorq-event-frontend/README.md

+# MotorQ Assignment (Application Engineer Internship assignment)

 ### URL for local testing: http://localhost:3000

 ### To login as an admin, use name: admin and password: admin

 ### Demo Video Link: https://drive.google.com/file/d/1K31CLw_lIB0q2uD2NKitBNgzdS_HERhK/view?usp=sharing

+#### After some of the introduction are the basic commands for CRA (create react app)

+Name: Siddharth Pal
+Reg No: 20BDS0409

+This app has been made with funadmental techniques of development.
+I have tried to avoid few packages here and there which could be implemented by myself like Authentication, Vanilla CSS, etc.

+### STACK: MERN

+1. React for Frontend
+2. NodeJS with ExpressJS for Backend
+3. MongoDB atlas for database

+-   The app's landing page is the signup/signin
+-

 # Getting Started with Create React App